 - Get space, emotionally.
 Refrain from telling the toxic friend anything personal.
 Avoid talking about feelings, issues, hopes, and dreams.
 The toxic person cannot sabotage without this information.
 Also, do not go to the toxic person in need of help with something.
 Finally, steer clear of their drama with other people.
 Simply empathize with their feelings and politely excuse yourself from the conversation.

 - Be diplomatic.
 Do not make it evident that emotional space is the goal.
-Say things like, “I'd love to talk, but I'm knee deep in a work project.
+Say things like, “I'd love to talk, but I'm knee-deep in a work project.
 I'll call you next week.”
-It's okay to be slightly disingenuous in order to protect yourself and salvage the friendship.
+It's OK to be slightly disingenuous in order to protect yourself and salvage the friendship.

 - Pursue activities and friendships independent of the toxic friend.
 Hitch your wagon to a friend with healthier interpersonal capacities.
 Make friends with an empath.
 Find a passion or hobby independent of the toxic friend.